0xAnbu/pyKerbrute/README.md

 Use Kerberos pre-authentication to:
 - Test a single password or NTLM hash against a list of Active Directory accounts.
-- Test a single user Active Directory accountn against a list of passwords or NTLM hashes.
+- Test a single user Active Directory account against a list of passwords or NTLM hashes.
 - Supports IPv4 and IPv6

 #### Usage: